rcdelacruz/java-spring-boot-boilerplate/README.md

 This boilerplate follows the Java Spring Boot Golden Path and serves as a foundation for training.
 It includes the standard project structure, key configurations, and example implementations of core components.

+## Features

+- Spring Boot 3.2.2
+- Spring Security with JWT authentication
+- Spring Data JPA with PostgreSQL
+- Flyway for database migrations
+- Swagger UI for API documentation
+- Docker and Docker Compose for containerization
+- Multi-environment support (development and production)
+- CI/CD workflows with GitHub Actions

 ## Project Structure

 ```